 Baby Hairless Guinea Pig Care

 When hairless guinea pig babies are born, they already have their eyes open.
-Within a short time, they will be moving around on their own, drinking milk and eating hay.
+Within a short time, they will be moving around on their own, drinking milk, and eating hay.
 This makes caring for babies relatively easy.
 However, as with adult hairless guinea pigs, it’s important to make sure that hairless guinea pig babies are kept warm.

 If you have trouble maintaining an ideal temperature in the room, there are pet-safe heating pads available that are specially designed for small animals.

-Skinny Guinea pig and Baldwin Guinea Pig: Differences
+Skinny Guinea pig vs. Baldwin Guinea Pig

 While Skinny pigs and Baldwins require the same care, they are different in appearance.
 Skinny pigs can be recognized by the remaining hair on their snouts, legs, and feet.
 Baldwin adults are completely hair-free except for their whiskers.

 The exception is young Baldwins, who are born with hair but slowly lose it entirely in the first few months of their life.
 Both animals are a pleasure to keep as a pet.
 Which breed you are going to choose will simply depend on personal preference.